 8. What happens to the PHI when a business associate relationship ends?

 At the termination of a business associate agreement, the business associate must, if feasible, return or destroy the PHI and retain no copies.
 If this is not feasible, the business associate must extend the protections of the business associate agreement to the PHI and must not use or disclosure the PHI for any purpose except the purposes that make return or destruction infeasible.

 The Office for Civil Rights provides information about HIPAA at http://www.hhs.gov/ocr/privacy/hipaa/understanding/.

-Additional information can be found at ADA.org/HIPAA.
+Additional information can be found at the ADA's HIPAA page.